Abstraction in Java

 Consider a real-life example of a man driving a car.
-The man only knows that pressing the accelerators will increase the speed of car or applying brakes will stop the car but he does not know about how on pressing the accelerator the speed is actually increasing, he does not know about the inner mechanism of the car or the implementation of accelerator, brakes etc in the car.
+The man only knows that pressing the accelerators will increase the speed of a car or applying brakes will stop the car, but he does not know about how on pressing the accelerator the speed is actually increasing, he does not know about the inner mechanism of the car or the implementation of the accelerator, brakes, etc in the car.
 This is what abstraction is.

 Abstract classes and Abstract methods :

-- An abstract class is a class that is declared with abstract keyword.
+- An abstract class is a class that is declared with an abstract keyword.

-- An abstract method is a method that is declared without an implementation.
+- An abstract method is a method that is declared without implementation.

 - An abstract class may or may not have all abstract methods.
 Some of them can be concrete methods

-- A method defined abstract must always be redefined in the subclass,thus making overriding compulsory OR either make subclass itself abstract.
+- A method defined abstract must always be redefined in the subclass, thus making overriding compulsory OR either make the subclass itself abstract.

-- An abstract class can have parametrized constructors and default constructor is always present in an abstract class.
+- An abstract class can have parameterized constructors and the default constructor is always present in an abstract class.